Accounting periods overview

 What's an accounting period?

-• Standard: This is a standard annual calendar from Jan-1 to Dec-31.
-All standard periods, including those with a different first fiscal month within begin on the 1st and end on the last day of the month.
-The system can create standard accounting periods for you, from which you can adjust the first fiscal month and first tax month.
+Intacct can create standard accounting periods for you, from which you can adjust the first fiscal month and first tax month.
 Standard accounting periods can be thought of as dynamic, because the dates change based on the current date.

-• Custom: This is a custom accounting calendar defined by the user, in which you can use any day to define the “first of the year."
-You can define all the periods within the year to begin and end based on your organization's requirements.
-This is typically used for "4-4-5"-type calendars used by restaurants, retail, or other businesses with unique needs.
-Each and every year must be defined.
+Custom periods are typically used for 4-4-5 type calendars used by restaurants, retail, or other businesses with unique needs.
+Each year must be defined.
 You can define as many years going forward as you like.
-Custom accounting periods can be thought of as static because they are fixed date ranges and don't depend on the current date.
+Custom accounting periods can be thought of as static because there are fixed date ranges and do not depend on the current date.

 How accounting periods affect reporting periods